- Download our Moving to Turkey Guide (PDF)

-With a developed transport infrastructure, it’s quite easy to get around Turkey.
+With a developed transport infrastructure, getting around Turkey is quite easy.
 Most towns and cities have taxis and bus services, and railway and bus routes also connect most destinations across the country.
-The road network is well developed, so it’s possible to drive in Turkey, but driving conditions are not always of a high standard.
+The road network is well developed, so it's possible to drive in Turkey, but road conditions are not always of a high standard.

 Public transport in Turkey

 Most buses are air-conditioned and offer a good quality service.
 Many are staffed by assistants who serve drinks and snacks.
-Long-distance Turkish buses aren’t usually equipped with onboard toilets, but there are frequent stops at rest stops along the way.
-Cell phone use is generally restricted on many buses and expats may get a few dirty looks if talking too loudly.
+Long-distance Turkish buses aren't usually equipped with onboard toilets, but there are frequent stops at rest stops along the way.
+Cell phone use is generally restricted on many buses, and expats may get a few dirty looks if they talk too loudly.

 On some routes, there are comfortable seating and sleeping compartments.
 The high-speed Istanbul to Ankara line is the most used in Turkey, with several daily trains operating on this line.
-Delays are frequent, but the journey generally takes between six and ten hours.
+Delays are frequent, but the journey generally takes six to ten hours.

 There are also metro systems in many of Turkey's main cities, including Istanbul, Ankara, Bursa, Adana and İzmir.
-Some cities and towns in Turkey also have light rail transit systems, including trams.
+Some cities and towns in Turkey also have light-rail transit systems, including trams.